Residency Training

 The Canine Laparoscopic Simulator (CLS) for laparoscopic training was developed based on the working and optical space obtained from computed tomography (CT) scan images of three Beagle dogs. … They perceived it to be a good training tool, and these results suggest that CLS is an engaging tool for education but still has some limitations inherent in training boxes.
 Further studies would be needed to establish the validity of training programs performed in the CLS.

-You may be able to obtain a copy of the paper from: ResearchGate
+Article is stated to be open access.
+Alternately, you may be able to obtain a copy of the paper from: ResearchGate

 Weidenthal, Daniel T. 1987 The use of a model eye to gain endophotocoagulation skills Archives of Ophthalmology 105(8):1020